Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Conclusion

 \section{Conclusion}

-In this paper, we introduce a new key-value store, Autumn, with the new novel \policy merge policy to fundamentally change the data organization in the LSM-Trees and improve the worst-case complexity of both point and range reads.
-In addition, we leverage the delayed compaction and pinning the first level using bounded main memory space to further advance the efficiency of Autumn and significantly reduce the total amount of write amplification.
-In addition, we conduct extensive experiments using the \textit{db\_bench} and \textit{YCSB} benchmarks to compare Autumn with Google's LevelDB.
-The evaluations confirm that Autumn is read-optimized while maintaining scalable write performance.
-As a result, Autumn with \policy merge policy can significantly improve the key-value storage performance and is suitable for the OLTP and HTAP workloads.
+In this paper, we introduce Autumn, a novel key-value store featuring the innovative \policy compaction policy that redefines data organization within LSM-Trees to enhance the worst-case complexity for both point and range reads.
+Additionally, the introduction of the delayed compaction and the fact that the \policy policy prioritizes compactions at the smaller levels, significantly boosting Autumn's efficiency in read and write performances.
+We conducted thorough evaluations using the \textit{db\_bench} and \textit{YCSB} benchmarks to benchmark Autumn against Google's LevelDB and Meta's RocksDB.
+Our findings demonstrate that Autumn not only optimizes read operations but also maintains robust write performance.
+Consequently, the \policy compaction policy equips Autumn to substantially enhance key-value storage performance, making it well-suited for OLTP and HTAP workloads.